utunga/specialcharacter/index.md

 Based on the feedback given, there may be a need to have more discussion around this proposal in person.
 Alternatively we may move to formally ratify this as our new Special Character.

-Once there is wide agreement, the KWT trust has a formal and unique responsibility as guardians of the special character at Te Ra school to formally adopt the proposal.
-At this point the trust, the board and the college of teachers can move to ensure the new guidelines are incorporated into the parent handout, school charter, the code of conduct and in our public website.
+Once there is wide agreement, the KWT trust as guardians of the special character at Te Ra school has the formal responsibility to adopt the proposal, or otherwise.
+At this point the trust, the board and the college of teachers can move to ensure the new guidelines are incorporated into the parent handout, the school charter, the code of conduct and into our public website.

 ###Thank you for your input

-With lind regards from the Kapiti Waldorf Trust:
+With kind regards from the Kapiti Waldorf Trust:

 - Shelly Andrews, Joannes Boele van Hensbroek, Dawn Cowdry, Jill Duncan, Richard Hale, David Simpson and Doris Zuur